Instructions for Lawyers

 APS will provide this statement to both parties once per calendar year.

-At the time a Property Division Order or agreement is being obtained and/or at the time the actual division takes place, the non-member spouse/common-law partner can request information on their share, including information relating to the calculation of that share, in order to verify its accuracy.
+At the time a Family Property Order or agreement is being obtained and/or at the time the actual division takes place, the non-member spouse/common-law partner can request information on their share, including information relating to the calculation of that share, in order to verify its accuracy.

 After a division takes place, the plan administrator must provide the member spouse/ common-law partner with a written statement indicating the date the division became effective and a summary and description of the member spouse/common-law partner's remaining benefits.